 If an activation key is specified, the EditField will manage its own focus.
 It will start in the unfocused state, and pressing the activation key will acquire keyboard focus.
 Pressing the Enter key will release keyboard focus and then call the on\submit callback.
-Pressing the Escape key will also release keyboard focus, but first it will restore the text that was displayed before the EditField gained focus and then call the on\change callback.
+Pressing the Escape key (or r-clicking with the mouse) will also release keyboard focus, but first it will restore the text that was displayed before the EditField gained focus and then call the on\change callback.